 While you can select your investments with Stash, it also offers some features to automate the process for anyone who wants to make it easier.
 You can set up one-time or recurring investments for specific stock and ETFs.

 Stash’s dividend reinvestment program (DRIP) automatically reinvests dividends you earn on specific investments.
 You have to opt into the program, and if you don’t, your Stash dividends will go to your account for you to choose how they’re invested.
+Remember, not all stocks pay out dividends.
+And there’s no guarantee any stock will pay dividends in a quarter or year.
+Dividends may be subject to additional taxes, and are considered taxable income.
+Please refer to the IRS for additional information.

 Self-directed investments for new investors